 - 1. Launch VS Code. - 2.
-Select File > Open and open a project to use with your org.

-3. In the menu bar, select View > Terminal to open VS Code's integrated terminal if it's not already visible.
+Select File > Open and open a project to use with your org. - Note: If you don't have a project created, you can open the VS Code Command Palette by clicking View > Command Palette, enter SFDX, and select SFDX: Create a Project.
+Then follow the prompts. - 3.
+In the menu bar, select View > Terminal to open VS Code's integrated terminal if it's not already visible.